rbontekoe/llm/docs/src/chapter2.md

-# Create abd start the MiniConda container
+# Create and start the MiniConda container

 *Unfortunately, every time you will have to start the MiniConda container.
 However, the first time you need to retrieve the Jupyter API-key.
 When we login the the key we will see the content of the ~/Test/notebooks directory.
 The jupyter directtory called notebooks will be created for you.*